hmteditors/2015office5/CrazyPunctuator.md

 *THOM*
 Some context: Achilles confronts Agamemnon
-* paraphrase until 59
+* paraphrase until 59: Achilles is about to let go of his wrath, but first adresses Agamemnon and raises the question whether their conflict over one girl was worth all the losses.
-* exact translation of line 63: "For Hector and the Trojans *this* is better"
+* exact translation of line 63: "For Hector and the Trojans this was better"

 ---
 ##The fifth main scholion